sudipfgcu/programming1_snakegame/README.md

 2. Change the snake's appearance.
 3. Introduce new game mechanics like power-ups or penalties.

-## Contributing
-If you'd like to contribute or suggest improvements:
-1. Fork the repository.
-2. Make your changes.
-3. Submit a pull request.
+## Task for you to do
+1. Manually change the height and width of the boundary to width = 100; height = 30;
+2. Make the snake’s tail grow by 2 units instead of 1 every time it eats a fruit.
+3. Change the side walls from  '|'   to 'L'

 ## License
 This project is open-source and free to use for educational purposes.